 If you are thinking of buying a mobile home through a private sale you need to hire an attorney or agent that is well-versed in the process.
 There are so many things that can go wrong.
 It really is worth the added expense.

 State Guides to Buying and Titling Mobile Homes

 We’ve published several articles that detail all the most important information you need to buy a mobile home in that state.
 Click here to see our state guides to buying a mobile home.

 Mobile Home Titling Could Use Some Changes

 Mobile home titles, property classifications, and VINs are frustrating obstacles faced by buyers and sellers.
 It’s as frustrating as painting vinyl walls!

-If you have any tips or advice for navigating the titling process in your state please let us know in the comments below.
+If you have any tips or advice titling a mobile home in your state please let us know in the comments below.